FabianJnr/Twitter-web-scraper/README.md

 Hello and welcome!!

-This is a web scraper built by Gabriel Sasu.
+This is a web scraper built by Fabian Mintah.

 This is meant for educational and adventurous purposes only and I would appreciate it to be used as such.
 This web scraper collects and analyzes thousands of tweets all at once and filters based on your preferences.